hash-bang/gadzooks/README.md

 Again, great.
 Either fork the [original repo](https://github.com/hash-bang/gadzooks) and [create a pull request](https://help.github.com/articles/creating-a-pull-request) for whatever you come up with so everyone can benefit.

+**I am a designer and wish to help**

+Yey!

+My design skills suck.
+Any help you can offer, especially with the mobile Zook would be very much appreciated.

+Create a post in the [issue tracker](https://github.com/hash-bang/gadzooks/issues) about how you can help.

 **Does Gadzooks! do anything perminant?**

-No. Gadzooks! is a *temporary* set of tools that gets injected into the web page only when you request it.
-A simple page refresh will put everything back to normal.
+No. Gadzooks! is a *temporary* set of hacks that gets injected into the web page only when you permit it to load.
+A simple page refresh will set everything back to normal.

 **Does Gadzooks! do anything bad?**